210823-java-msa-wvu/Project2Team4/README.md

 Users must be able to create private and public playlists (stretch)

-Users must be able to like and comment on songs for others to see
+Users must be able to like (stretch: comment on songs for others to see)

 Users must be able to follow musicians (stretch goal: follow other users)